A Training and Inference Strategy Using Noisy and Enhanced Speech as Target for Speech Enhancement without Clean Speech: Experiments

 \subsection{Results}

-We fist compare the proposed models with the NyTT baseline.
-Two standardized metrics were used to evaluate the SE performance: perceptual evaluation of speech quality (PESQ) \cite{Rix2001} and short-time objective intelligibility measure (STOI) \cite{Taal2011}.
-The results are shown in Table \ref{tab:se_results}.
-The top row shows the results of the NyTT baseline, also used as the initial teacher model for training our proposed models.
-The rows without * show the results of student models trained with a static teacher, while the rows with * show the results of student models trained with an exponentially moving average teacher. \textbf{1-stage} refers to using only the student model for inference. \textbf{2-stage} refers to using the initial teacher model for the first inference and the student model for the second inference.
+The results are shown in Table \ref{tab:se_static_results} and Table \ref{tab:se_ema_results}.
+The top row shows the results of the NyTT baseline, which is used as the initial teacher model for training our proposed models.
+Table \ref{tab:se_static_results} shows the results of student models trained with a static teacher.
+Table \ref{tab:se_ema_results} shows the results of student models trained with an exponentially moving average teacher. \textbf{S} refers to only using the student model for inference. \textbf{T/S} refers to using the initial teacher model for the first inference and the student model for the second inference.
+Two standardized metrics were used to evaluate the SE performance: perceptual evaluation of speech quality (PESQ) \cite{Rix2001}, and short-time objective intelligibility measure (STOI) \cite{Taal2011}.

-From Table \ref{tab:se_results}, we can see that in terms of PESQ, all student models trained with the static teacher performed worse than the baseline in single-stage inference.
-However, almost all student models outperformed the baseline in two-stage inference.
-Notably, the best performer among these models is NyTT-3, which was trained with a mixture of in-domain and extraneous noise as input.
-The mixture of in-domain and extraneous noise is relatively similar to the training noise of the baseline, thereby giving NyTT-3 comparable performance to the baseline.
-Compared with other models, NyTT-3 showed less improvement in two-stage inference.
-A similar trend was also observed from the results of CTT-3.
+Table \ref{tab:se_static_results} shows that all student models trained with the static teacher performed worse than the baseline in single-stage inference in terms of PESQ.
+However, almost all student models outperformed the baseline in the teacher/student inference.
+Notably, the best performer among these models is Ny/EnhTT-6, trained with a mixture of estimated in-domain and extraneous noise as input.
+The mixture of estimated in-domain and extraneous noise is relatively similar to the training noise of the baseline, thereby giving Ny/EnhTT-6 comparable performance to the baseline.
+Compared with other models, Ny/EnhTT-6 showed less improvement in the teacher/student inference.
+A similar trend was also observed in the results of Ny/EnhTT-3.

-The student models trained with the exponentially moving average teacher outperformed the student models trained with the static teacher in terms of PESQ.
-Some models even outperformed the baseline in single-stage inference, and all models performed well in two-stage inference.
-However, in terms of STOI, the students models trained with the exponentially moving average teacher were worse than the student models trained with the static teacher and the baseline, which requires further study.
+Comparing Table \ref{tab:se_static_results} and Table \ref{tab:se_ema_results}, we found the student models trained with the exponentially moving average teacher outperformed the student models trained with the static teacher in terms of PESQ.
+Some models outperformed the baseline in single-stage inference, and all models performed well in the teacher/student inference.
+However, in terms of STOI, the student models trained with the exponentially moving average teacher were worse than those trained with the static teacher and the baseline, which requires further study.